The Strategic Guide to Cloud Computing

 With so many options when it comes to the cloud, many businesses struggle to find a place to start.
 A cloud readiness assessment is a critical first step to help you find the right cloud solution for your business.

+A cloud readiness assessment is a critical first step to help you identify the right cloud migration strategy for your business.
 Is your organization preparing to move one or more workloads to a cloud or to a different cloud?
 Like any IT and business investment, cloud migration requires analysis and planning to reduce risk.
 Just as no IT department would buy network hardware without considering the rest of the network, a cloud readiness assessment evaluates cloud services as interdependent investments.

 What is a cloud readiness assessment?